 Processed meats are traditionally created and cured with high levels of sodium.
 Bacon, deli meats, ham, and sausage are all suspect and have the potential to raise blood pressure.
 Unless cooked, processed meats may also contain bacteria that prove harmful, as seniors often have less efficient immune systems.

 A trained professional caregiver with expertise in nutrition can be a wonderful source of information and support for seniors who want to adopt healthier habits, including eating foods that carry a lower risk for hypertension.
-For high-quality, compassionate senior home care, Lemon Grove families trust Coast Care Partners to help their aging loved ones make healthy lifestyle choices that increase longevity.
+For high-quality, compassionate senior home care, San Diego families trust Coast Care Partners to help their aging loved ones make healthy lifestyle choices that increase longevity.
 Call us today at 619-354-2544 to learn more about our flexible home care plans.